 - Memorial Day Weekend – Saturday/Sunday

-The Fenwick Island Lighthouse, located in southern Delaware along the Delaware/Maryland line, has a conical 87-foot tower, and sailors can see the light 15 miles out.
+The lighthouse is located in southern Delaware along the Delaware/Maryland line.
+It has a conical 87-foot tower, and sailors can see the light 15 miles out.
+It has stood unwavering along the Delaware Coast since 1859.

 Overfalls Lightship Station